 When it comes to bacteria, the concerns are less for cow milk or another type of milk, compared to breastmilk.
 So, the microwave will not increase the bacteria in the milk as much because cow milk has a higher resistance than breastmilk to bacteria.
 But the other concerns remain the same.

-So if microwave oven isn’t an option for warming up breast milk, what are the best way to thaw the breast milk.
+So if the microwave oven isn’t an option for warming up breast milk, what is the best way to thaw the breast milk.
 Breast Milk can be warmed up in several ways.
 Slow and gentle thawing is best to preserve and maintain the healthy nutrients of breast milk.

 One of the best options is to let it thaw in the refrigerator overnight.
 This technique saves the fat nutrients of the milk.

 The next option is to bring the water to a lukewarm state and then turn off the stove or microwave oven.
-Let it sit in the counter for a couple of minutes and then let the cold bottle sit in it to thaw slowly.
+Let it sit on the counter for a couple of minutes, and then let the cold bottle sit in it to thaw slowly.
 Make sure that it is not HOT water.

-The third option to thaw human milk is to rotate the breast milk bottle in the warm water continually.
-Once the milk thawed, make sure that the baby uses it within 24 hours.
+The third option to thaw human milk is to rotate the breast milk bottle in warm water continually.
+Once the milk is thawed, ensure that the baby uses it within 24 hours.

 The last option is to use the best bottle warmer for frozen breast milk.